Stadt-Geschichte-Basel/sgb-figures/README.md

 The output of the code in this repository is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) License - see the [LICENSE-CCBY](LICENSE-CCBY.md) file for details.
 By using this data, you agree to give appropriate credit to the original author(s) and to indicate if any modifications have been made.

-The raw data in this repository, specifically in `data/`, is released according to the individual licensing as stated in the respective metadata files.
+The tabular data in this repository, specifically in `data/`, is released according to the individual licensing as stated in the respective metadata files.